integrated-ethics/web/content/about.md

 slug: about
 ---

-Integrated Ethics Labs was started by Lori Carter and Catherine Crockett at Point Loma Nazarene University in 2017.
+Integrated Ethics Labs (ie:Labs) was started by Lori Carter and Catherine Crockett at Point Loma Nazarene University in 2017.
 Since then the team has expanded to include a number of authors and developers.